-The photographers who played with their food
+The iconic photographers who played with their food

 MARTIN PARR

 Featuring largely throughout Feast for the Eyes: The Story of Food in Photography is Britain’s, Martin Parr.
-Known for capturing the cliché, the mundane and the every day, Parr explores what food says about national identity.
-Photographing ordinary food and challenging our perception of national treasures – cakes for afternoon tea or ice cream at the seaside – Parr offers a consumerist and garish view of the banal.
-By employing tactical framing around seagulls eating chips by a UK flag, Parr also plays with societal stereotypes, once commenting, “You can tell a lot about society, who we are and what we like doing, by looking at the food we eat.”
+Exploring what food can say about national identity and societal issues, Parr does so by capturing the cliché, the mundane and the every day.
+He photographs ordinary food to challenge our perception of national treasures – cakes for afternoon tea or ice cream at the seaside.
+By employing tactical framing around seagulls eating chips by a UK flag, he plays with societal stereotypes, once commenting, “You can tell a lot about society, who we are and what we like doing, by looking at the food we eat.”

 Feast for the Eyes: The Story of Food in Photography – published by Aperture – is available now